nih-cfde/cfde-deriva/README-dashboard-query.md

 are top-level projects, i.e. they are not listed as being a _member_ of any other project in the C2M2 `project_in_project` association table.
 This set of top-level projects should correspond to DCCs aka data stewards who submitted C2M2 content to the CFDE catalog.
+Optionally, the set of root projects can be filtered by their C2M2 `project.abbreviation` (specified via optional `project_abbreviation` keyword argument when configuring the dimension).

 The `subproject` dimension is the subset of project entities which are direct children of a given parent project (specified via required `parent_project_RID` keyword argument when configuring the dimension).
 For example, all of the projects listed directly under one DCC's root-level project.

 Unlike the other dimensions, the `project_root` and `subproject` dimensions have variable connectivity to the C2M2 model.
 Because every